saibie/furiosa_rngd_llm/README.md

 ## Prerequisites

 Before running the build process, ensure you have the necessary dependencies installed.
 The primary requirements are listed in `requirements.txt`.
 Depending on your setup, you may also need to install packages from `furiosa_requirements.txt`.

+Additionally, this project is based on an environment using two Renegade chips from FuriosaAI.

 ```bash
 pip install -r requirements.txt